 Intellectually, everyone knows that it costs money to run organization.
 Charity overhead is just as necessary for its operation as taxes are for the provision of government services.
 Recent research shows how distasteful charity overhead is for donors, and how charities can use this information to almost double the donations they receive.

 Many donors judge certain components of charity overhead as acceptable.
 Here are two examples:

 – When not enough volunteers are available to staff the Salvation Army’s red donation kettles, they hire “bell-ringers” at minimum wage to request donations.
 Standing outdoors all day in Chicago’s winter is not a cushy job!

 – The Red Cross has jobs for unpaid volunteers in 26 categories such as disaster services, health and safety instructors, speakers, drivers and clerical support.
 However, there are over 500,000 volunteers, and it’s plausible that it takes some portion of the 30,000 paid Red Cross employees to coordinate volunteer work and ensure that services are delivered where they are needed.

-Donors attitudes toward other types of charity overhead range from suspicion to outrage.
+Donors want to be happy, feeling good about their donations.
+However, their attitudes toward other types of charity overhead range from suspicion to outrage.
 Here are two biggies: